alexnemeth/grid-holy-grail-layout/README.md

-# grid-holy-grail-layout
-This is a pracctice for grid
+This is a practice for grid.
+Holy Grail Layout for any Blogs